NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 Common Slurm Options
 --------------------

 The table below summarizes options for submitted jobs.
 Unless otherwise noted, they can be used for either batch scripts or interactive batch jobs.
-For scripts, they can be added on the ``sbatch`` command line or as a ``#BSUB`` directive in the batch script.
+For scripts, they can be added on the ``sbatch`` command line or as a ``#SBATCH`` directive in the batch script.
 (If they're specified in both places, the command line takes precedence.)
 This is only a subset of all available options.
-Check the `Slurm Man Pages <https://slurm.schedmd.com/man_index.html>`__ for a more complete list.
+Check the `Slurm Man Pages <https://slurm.schedmd.com/man_index.html>`_ for a more complete list.

 .. table::
     :widths: 15 28 57